Optimal hypersurface decision trees: Heuristic methods

-The use of heuristics is common in the study of optimal algorithms.
-Examples include setting a time limit with random initialization (a variant developed by \citet{dunn2018optimal}), employing depth-first search with a time limit\footnote{Although some BnB algorithms claim that using depth-first search with a time limit does not prevent finding the optimal solution if the algorithm continues running, this claim is vacuous in practice: without a feasible running-time bound, finding the optimal solution may still require exponential time in the worst case.} \citep{hu2019optimal,lin2020generalized}, or using binarization for continuous data \citet{brița2025optimal}.
-It should be noted that the purpose of these heuristics is not to demonstrate superiority—unless accompanied by a rigorous performance guarantee, which would constitute a different line of research—but rather to provide quick, plausible solutions.
-Each heuristic has its own strengths and weaknesses, but the shared goal is to obtain a plausible solution quickly when the combinatorial complexity of the problem is astronomical, making exact solutions computationally or memory-wise intractable.
+The use of heuristics is pervasive in the study of optimal algorithms.
+Representative examples include imposing a time limit with random initialization \citep{dunn2018optimal}, employing depth-first search with a time limit \citep{hu2019optimal,lin2020generalized}, or using \emph{binarization} for continuous data \citet{brita2025optimal}.
+Although some BnB algorithms assert that the use of depth-first search with a time limit does not preclude finding the optimal solution if the algorithm is allowed to continue running, this claim is largely vacuous in practice: without a feasible bound on running time, identifying the optimal solution may still require exponential time in the worst case.
+A similar phenomenon arises in the study of algorithms based on MIP solvers \citet{bertsimas2017optimal,bertsimas2019machine}.
+Although MIP-based methods guarantee attainment of the optimal solution upon full termination, their running times are often unpredictable and impractical for most problems.
+Consequently, studies employing MIP solvers typically impose time limits and aim to obtain near-optimal solutions within the allotted time, which can likewise be regarded as a heuristic.

-For example, a depth-first search with a time limit is particularly effective when the tree size is large: it can quickly produce a plausible solution due to the flexibility afforded by a large tree.
-In contrast, for problems requiring a strictly small tree (e.g., 3–4 leaves), the depth-first search strategy is less effective, as it explores solutions more slowly than a breadth-first approach and is more difficult to parallelize.
+It should be emphasized that\emph{ the role of these heuristics in the study of optimal algorithms is not to demonstrate their superiority—unless supported by rigorous performance guarantees, which would constitute a distinct line of research—but rather to provide rapid, plausible solutions, thereby illustrating that higher training accuracy under controlled model complexity does not necessarily result in overfitting}.
+Consequently, most MIP-based algorithms, as well as BnB algorithms that incorporate depth-first search strategies, do not provide guarantees on the quality of the solution obtained within a given execution time.

+Therefore, the establishment of rigorous approximation bounds constitutes a separate line of research concerned with the design of approximate algorithms endowed with provable guarantees.
+By contrast, heuristics in the context of exact algorithms primarily serve to demonstrate the practical effectiveness of exact solutions and to motivate further investigation into scaling exact methods to larger datasets.